freefri/cake-rest-api/README.md

 in order to add customization for the main spec info (title, description, version, etc.).
 Swagger generation can be configured as described in the Configuration section above.

+In any controller test the function `$this->skipNextRequestInSwagger()` can be used to do not add the next request.

 ## License
 The source code for the site is licensed under the **MIT license**, which you can find in the [LICENSE](../LICENSE/) file.